Billionaire Profile

 Notable Quotes

-""When I'm walking the warehouse, I see the motion, but I also see what should have happened two minutes ago and why it didn't happen.
+"When I'm walking the warehouse, I see the motion, but I also see what should have happened two minutes ago and why it didn't happen.
 It would be better if I had the gift to solve world peace.
-But I have the gift of organizing and sequencing work in a particular time and making it happen.""
+But I have the gift of organizing and sequencing work in a particular time and making it happen."

 Leadership Principles

-Efficiency
+Focus on Efficiency

-Embracing technology and automation to improve processes.
+Utilizing technology and automation to streamline processes and improve productivity.